GunnJerkens/wp-boilerplate/README.md

 animations.js - standard set of GJ animations.
 Add/remove as needed.

 ## CSS
 SASS/CSS to be structured in a mobile first approach.
 Default styles are for all screen sizes.
-Add a media query via the SASS mixin for min-width styles.
+Add a media query via the respond-to() SASS mixin for min-width styles.

 Available mixins:
 * Media query: min-width for mobile first, takes in a number value: